-We briefly talked about slider foods in our other blogposts.
-But it’s time to nose-dive into the details of the foods that wreak havoc on your restriction.
-In other words, let’s talk about the foods that make you feel like you stretched your pouch because you can *suddenly* eat larger quantities of those foods.
-But first things first, why are slider foods called slider foods?
+It’s about time we nose-dive into the details of the foods that might wreak havoc on your restriction.
+In other words: foods that make you feel like you stretched your pouch because you can *suddenly* eat more.
+Spoiler alert: you didn’t stretch your pouch, some foods are simply not as “dense” as others.
+But we’re totally running ahead of things.
+So, first things first.
+Why are slider foods called slider foods?

 What are slider foods?

 Slider foods are typically high-carb foods that are low in protein and have little fiber.
 Slider foods tend to be low in nutritional value too.
-In other words: they offer little nourishment.
+In other words: they offer little nourishment from protein, fiber, unsaturated fats and vitamins and minerals.

 Slider foods have the following characteristics:

-- They don’t keep your pouch full for long
+- Slider foods don’t keep your pouch full for long.

-- It’s easy to overeat or overindulge in them
+- It might be easier to overeat or overindulge in them.

-Now, we’re not going to label slider foods as ‘bad’ foods.
+Now, don’t label slider foods as ‘bad’ foods.
+Food doesn’t have a moral value.
 But it is important to be mindful of all slider foods as they can sabotage weight loss after bariatric surgery.
 And they can also become a pitfall for emotional and yes, even binge eating post-op.

 - Ice Cream